The objectives of the written and oral comprehensive examinations will be for the student to demonstrate:

 - Doctoral Written Comprehensive Exam Evaluation Form

-Documents comprising the comprehensive examination and written feedback from the committee concerning the student’s examination will be placed in the student’s file maintained by the Department of Educational Psychology.
+Documents comprising the comprehensive examination and written feedback from the committee concerning the student’s examination will be placed in the student’s file in the School of Psychological Sciences.

-You will be notified by Written Comprehensive Exam Results Form if you have passed your Written Comprehensive Exam or not.
+You will be notified by a Written Comprehensive Exam Results form of your results.
 Allow two weeks for readers to evaluate your comps papers.

 - Check the Graduate School deadline for holding an oral defense.